 - Make a schedule at the beginning of the year to ensure that the year goes as planned.
 Be sure to share it with employees so everyone knows when they will be paid throughout the year.

-If you decide to pay your employees before Memorial Day, here is an example of how you could process your payroll.
+If you decide to pay your employees before Thanksgiving Day, here is an example of how you could process your payroll.

 PrimePay’s Time Clock solution integrates your time tracking with Online Payroll to ensure accuracy.
 No more worrying about holidays!
 We have it covered for you.
 Click here to learn more or fill out the form below.